Kaalig/OverTheWire-Walkthrough/README.md

 ### Level 1 - 2

-Level Goal :
+*Level Goal :
-*The password for the next level is stored in a file called - located in the home directory*
+The password for the next level is stored in a file called - located in the home directory*

 Commands you may need to solve this level :
 **ls , cd , cat , file , du , find**

-Helpful Reading Material
-*Google Search for “dashed filename”*
-*Advanced Bash-scripting Guide - Chapter 3 - Special Characters*

 Ok, so first of all, if you have trouble login in to this level, don't forget that the SSH username is now bandit1 for the level 1-2, and bandit2 for the level 2-3, and so on..